 40. When Easter comes, don’t drop the new ideas and practice you’ve begun during the Season Lent!
 Make them a permanent feature of a deeper, richer Christian life!

-This list of 40 new Ideas to make the forty days of the Lenten Season a life-changing experience is based on the list of Lenten ideas found in a book by Marcellino D’Ambrosio (Dr. Italy) Forty Days, Forty Ways: A New Look at Lent (Servant, 2014).
+This list of 40 new Ideas to make the forty days of Lent a life-changing experience is based on the list of Lenten ideas found in a book by Marcellino D’Ambrosio (Dr. Italy) Forty Days, Forty Ways: A New Look at Lent (Servant, 2014).